It is important to know the difference in tax treatment whether you are making or are the recipient of support payments.

 The payment has to meet five conditions to be considered a support payment:

 - The support payment has to be based on a court order or written agreement.

 - The ex-spouse or common-law partner must be living at a different home address when the breakdown in the relationship happened or has to be the parent’s child.

 - The support payment is made to help with the cost of living for the former spouse, the child or both.
-The former spouse can use the money as he sees fit.
+The former spouse can use the money as she/he sees fit.

 - The support payments must be made regularly (most often monthly) and spelled out in the court order or written agreement.

 - The support payments have to be made from the individual to the former spouse or common-law partner.